6rayWa1cher/json-rest-security-spring-boot-starter/README.md

 }
 ```

 `RefreshToken` isn't an Entity in terms of JPA.
-By default, they're stored as JSON array field in the user class.
-You
+By default, refresh tokens are stored as a JSON array field in the user
-can, however, extend class and change it.
+class.
+You can, however, extend the class and change it.

-In most cases you find it useful to implement `UserService` or extend `DefaultUserService`.
+Optionally, implement `UserService` or extend `DefaultUserService`.

 ### Access-Refresh authorization flow

-1. User sends request to `POST /auth/login` with body:
+1. The User sends a request to `POST /auth/login` with body:
     ```json
     {
       "username": "abcdef",
       "password": "qwerty"
     }
     ```
-   If the username/password pair is valid, server will return a pair of tokens:
+   If the username/password pair is valid, the server will return a pair of tokens:
     ```json
     {
       "refreshToken": "8ce451bb-44cb-4fbd-9e9d-02ee3335e176",